r-raman/flexbox-cheatsheet/README.md

 </table>

 <br />
+Links to other sources on Flexbox<br />
-Link to <a href="https://css-tricks.com/snippets/css/a-guide-to-flexbox/">CSS Tricks</a>
+<a href="https://css-tricks.com/snippets/css/a-guide-to-flexbox/">CSS Tricks Flexbox</a>